Logisim-Ita/Logisim/README.md

 # Logisim
 Logisim is a circuit simulator, [originally available here](http://www.cburch.com/logisim/).
 This is an Eclipse italian fork based on original Logisim 2.7.1 version.
+## Website
+Contacts, tutorials, projects and download link all in [this](https://logisim.altervista.org) website!
 ## Changelog
 * Italian translation!
 * Possibility to use french translations already done (not very well)